Carlotta Maury: Career

-Maury had a talent for writing among her many other skills and accomplishments, she documented her expeditions in a very professional manner.
-She was known by her colleagues for her energy and efficiency as she worked against the prejudice against women scientists.
-Her skills and capabilities were highly acknowledged that she became an official paleontologist with the Geological and Mineralogical Service of Brazil.
-While in this position, she published multiple monographs and Mineralogical Service Bulletins between 1919 and 1937.
+Maury had a talent for writing and documented her expeditions effectively.
+She was known by her colleagues for her energy and efficiency, even as she experienced prejudice against women scientists.
+She became an official paleontologist with the Geological and Mineralogical Service of Brazil, and in this position, published multiple monographs and Mineralogical Service Bulletins between 1919 and 1937.
 She was a fellow of the American Geographical Society.
 Her last report before she died was published in 1937, on the Pliocene fossils of Acre, Brazil.

 Most of her work after 1923 was completed inside a private lab in her apartment in Yonkers, New York.
-Since she was financially independent, she was able to hire other specialists on the work she wasn't as confident in.
+As she was financially independent, she was able to hire other specialists on the work she was less confident in.

 Death

 Maury died January 3, 1938, in Yonkers, New York.
 She was buried at Cold Springs, New York on January 6 - her 64th birthday.